 How to boost your chances of prequalifying and getting approved for a Chase credit card

 There are several steps you can take right away to increase your chances of being prequalified and approved for a Chase card.

 If your FICO score falls in any category other than very good or excellent, which typically means any score below 740, then it’s possible you’ll need to spend time improving your credit before you can qualify for a Chase credit card.
 To see where you stand for sure, make sure you check your credit score.

 Pay all of your bills early or on time

-Because your payment history is the most important factor that determines your FICO score, paying all your bills early or on-time is a smart way to ensure your credit score stays in good shape.
+Because your payment history is the most important factor that determines your FICO score, paying all your bills early or on time is a smart way to ensure your credit score stays in good shape.

-Pay off other debt
+Pay off other debts